 Freeport-McMoRan Inc Annual Shareholders Meeting – 6/3

 Before I call the meeting to order, I’d like to make a few opening remarks.
 We are all facing challenging times in our country and across the globe.
 First, in dealing with the international health crisis, its economic aftermath and widespread and now most recently, the challenges in the U.S. associated with equality and justice.
 Me personally, this resonates.
-I grew up in the Deep South in a racially prejudice society.
+I grew up in the Deep South in a racial prejudice society.
 Fortunately, at a young age, I recognized how fundamentally wrong racism and inequality are.
 Throughout my business career, I’ve encountered prejudices and social injustice in countries around the world.
 As a company, we embrace inclusion and diversity in our workplace as a strength.
-We recognize the importance of equality and respect for one another for the long-term success as an organization and because it’s just fundamentally the right thing to do.
-As a company, we are now focused on protecting the health and safety of our workforce, their families and the communities where we operate and safeguarding our business during this difficult time for all of us.
+We recognize the importance of equality and respect for one another for the long-term success of an organization because it’s just fundamentally the right thing to do.
+As a company, we are now focused on protecting the health and safety of our workforce, their families, and the communities where we operate and safeguarding our business during this difficult time for all of us.

 BMO Financial Markets – PR – 6/3

 “BMO will always stand up for a society that is more just, where all people are valued, equally,” said Darryl White, Chief Executive Officer, BMO Financial Group.
 “That includes raising our voice to denounce racism, every time and everywhere we see it.
 This is a time to not be silent.”

 “We are deeply saddened by the death of George Floyd, and the anguish it has created,” said David Casper, U.S. Chief Executive Officer, BMO Financial Group.
 “While physical distancing separates us, this is not a time to be passive.
 It’s a time to reach out and engage in a dialogue, to reinforce the fundamental belief that our diversity is one of our great strengths as a nation.”